-McMurphy: What do you think you are, for Chrissake, crazy or somethin'?
+McMurphy: Jesus, I mean, you guys do nothing but complain about how you can't stand it in this place here and you don't have the guts just to walk out?
+What do you think you are, for Chrissake, crazy or somethin'?
 Well you're not!
 You're not!
 You're no crazier than the average asshole out walkin' around on the streets and that's it.

 McMurphy: Is that crazy enough for ya'?
 Want me to take a shit on the floor?